MarcWije/CarPricePredictor/progress.md

 12:31pm
 Experimented with different filters (< Rs.
 100 million, < Rs.
 150 million, < Rs.
 200 million) to test the impact of the high end vehicles on the accuracy of the system.
 Removed data entries with obviously invalid price entries.

+Under Rs.
+100 Million = RMSE = 5,195,997, 4669 entries
+Under Rs.
+50 Million = RMSE = 3,878,609, 4290 entries

+2:28pm
+Began work on scraper2.py, for riyasewana.com, in order to diversify the dataset